DalOceanDynamicsGroup/daloceandynamicsgroup.github.io/README.md

 Then edit what you want to.

-Then git add; git commit; git push
+Then git add; git commit; git push.